-- 1. Only one (1) entry may be made by any one (1) club. - a) Two Classes: - i) Annual-Themed & - ii) Open-Themed features any theme promoting 4-H - 2.
+- 1. Only one (1) entry may be made by any one (1) club. - a) Three Classes: - a.
+Annual-Themed "The Baltimore County 4-H Fair is a Beehive of Activity" - b.
+Open-Themed features any theme promoting 4-H/FFA - c.
+State Fair Theme "Blossoming with 4-H" - 2.
 Size and Construction: - a) Banners must be 50" wide and 38" long. - b) Banners must be able to be hung using a wooden dowel, curtain rod or pipe.
-The opening for the pole should to be a minimum of 3", and is included in the overall size of 38" long. - c) The wooden dowel, curtain rod or pipe must be included with the banner for display purposes. - d) Banners not meeting these size designations will be disqualified at the Judge's discretion. - e) Banners may be constructed of any type of durable material with any type of application.
-Appliqué and embroidery are suggested applications.

-- f) Must be able to be folded or rolled. - g) Design must be on one side of the banner only and should be two dimensional, expressing one idea. - 3.
-Banner MUST Display: - a) Banner Title - b) Minimum of one official 4-H Clover - 4.
-ID CARD: - a) Identification card must be typed not handwritten.
+The opening for the pole should to be a minimum of 3", and is included in the overall size of 38" long.

+- c) The wooden dowel, curtain rod or pipe must be included with the banner for display purposes. - d) Banners not meeting these size designations will be disqualified at the Judge's discretion. - e) Banners may be constructed of any type of durable material with any type of application.
+Appliqué and embroidery are suggested applications. - f) Must be able to be folded or rolled. - g) Design must be on one side of the banner only and should be two dimensional, expressing one idea.

+3. Banner MUST Display:

+- a) Banner Title - b) Minimum of one official 4-H Clover/ FFA crest

+4. ID CARD:

+- a) Identification card must be typed not handwritten.
 Font size minimum 16pt. - b) Card should be (business card size) 2"x3.5" in size and displayed horizontally. - c) Securely attached with safety pins, sewn, or glued on the back side of the banner on a bottom corner. - d) The ID card must include the Club/Chapter Name and the county. - e) Banners that do not have the proper ID will be judged but will not qualify to go to State Fair.

 Class

-14103 Club Banner - Annual Theme
+14104 Club Banner - Annual Theme

-14104 Club Banner - Open Theme
+14105 Club Banner - Open Theme

+14106 Club Banner - State Fair Theme

-BANNER 4-H Score Card Categories
+BANNER Score Card Categories

-Design and Structure Ratings
+Design and structure ratings

 Overall craftsmanship and cleanliness.

-Durability, Items securely fastened.
+Durability, items securely fastened.

-Visual Appearance
+Visual appearance

 Fonts are easy to read, large enough, and a pleasing color.

 The official 4-H Clover or FFA crest is clearly displayed.

 Creativity and imagination.

-Promotion Power Ratings
+Promotion power ratings

 Effective title and suitable subject content.

 Ability to convey a clear message related to the title.

 Ability to attract attention and hold interest.

-SECTION C - 4-H CLUB SCRAP BOOKS
+SECTION C - 4-H/FFA CLUB SCRAP BOOKS